Live services are back (see below), however we will continue to run online services for those who cannot attend in person.

 family church (sunday 10am)

 The 10 am service is a less formal meeting with a warm welcome from a mixed age congregation.
 It features understandable and relevant bible teaching with contemporary music and our Kids' Church children's program and creche that runs concurrently with the meeting.

-The 7 pm service is an informal meeting, with relevant bible talks, lively music and lots of energy and young people.
+The 6 pm service is an informal meeting, with relevant bible talks, lively music and lots of energy and young people.
 A meal will follow this service.

 mid-week church (once a month 1015am)

 The once a month mid week service is designed for those who for whatever reason, find it difficult to attend Sunday services.
 The mid week service is traditional in style (with requests for hymns taken in advance) and is a little shorter than a normal Sunday service.
 It usually kicks off with an informal morning tea.

 If you haven't been to church for a while, or you have never been you might be wondering what we do.
 You may be concerned that you will do the wrong thing or wear the wrong clothes.
 This is to put your mind at rest.
 Church has changed over the years - although God hasn't.
 But our styles of worship have become much more relaxed and informal.

 We try to start our services on time and they usually last for about an hour to an hour and a half.
 There is morning tea after each morning service and supper after the evening service.
 You are free to stay as long as you want to chat, or leave at the end of the service - it's up to you.
 Generally, you'll find people are pretty friendly.